 Fields 102 through 105 are reserved for use by Perforce client programs.
 Although it is possible to rename or delete these fields, it is highly undesirable to do so.
-Perforce client programs might continue to set the value of field 102 (the Status: field) to closed upon changelist submission, even if the administrator has redefined field 102 for use as a field that does not contain closed as a permissible value, leading to unpredictable and confusing results.
+Perforce client programs may continue to set the value of field 102 (the Status: field) to closed (or some other value defined in the Presets: for field 102) upon changelist submission, even if the administrator has redefined field 102 for use as a field that does not contain closed as a permissible value, leading to unpredictable and confusing results.

 - After a field has been created and jobs have been entered, do not change the field's ID number.
 Any data entered in that field through p4 job will be inaccessible. - Field names can be changed at any time.
 When changing a field's name, be sure to also change the field name in other p4 jobspec fields that reference this field name.
 For example, if you create a new field 106 named severity and subsequently rename it to bug-severity, then the corresponding line in the jobspec's Presets: field must be changed to bug-severity to reflect the change. - The comments that you write in the Comments: field are the only way to let your users know the requirements for each field.
 Make these comments understandable and complete.
-These comments are treated specially in P4Win, the Perforce Windows Client.
-For P4Win ToolTip compatibility, the first line of each field's comment should be understandable if read on its own.
+These comments are also used to display tooltips in P4V, the Perforce Visual Client.